fbpx

 By looking at the chart you can see that even after the sled push, just a quarter of the way into the race, the average position changes from that point were just 1.8 in the men’s race, and 1.6 in the women’s race.

-If you had no idea who any of the athletes were but had to place a bet on their finishing positions after they had come off the sled push, you would have gone blooming close to getting it right by just assuming they would all stay where they were from that point.
+If you had no idea who any of the athletes were but had to place a bet on their finishing positions after they had come off the sled push, you would have gone very close to getting it right by just assuming they would all stay where they were from that point.

 Hunter McIntyre, the winner of the men’s race, essentially led from start to finish.
 In fact, the top 4 in the men’s race were pretty much the top 4 from the SkiErg onwards!